shadyfennec/stupidalloc/README.md

 # Stupid alloc - what if memory allocation was annoying
-Mostly a weird exercise in how much you can make a memory allocator suck balls.
+Mostly a weird exercise in how much you can make a memory allocator suck.

 This allocator will create and open files to use as the allocation's data, through a memory map.
 If you enable the `interactive` feature, it will even prompt you for a file name every time the program allocates something!
 Cool!